 Like the families, the nation is still grappling with the aftermath of Sept.
 11. The effects are visible from airport security checkpoints to Afghanistan, where the post-9/11 U.S. invasion has become America’s longest war.
-The aim was to dislodge Afghanistan’s then-ruling Taliban for harboring al-Qaida leader and Sept.
-11 mastermind Osama bin Laden.
+The aim was to dislodge Afghanistan’s then-ruling Taliban militants for harboring al-Qaida leader and 9/11 mastermind Osama bin Laden.

 Earlier this week, Trump called off a secret meeting at Camp David with Taliban and Afghan government leaders and declared the peace talks “dead.”
 As the Sept.
 11 anniversary began in Afghanistan, a rocket exploded at the U.S. Embassy just after midnight, with no injuries reported.

 The politics of 9/11 flowed into the ground zero ceremony, too.

 After reading victims’ names, Nicholas Haros Jr. used his turn at the podium to tear into Democratic Rep. Ilhan Omar of Minnesota over her recent “Some people did something” reference to 9/11.

 “Madam, objectively speaking, we know who and what was done,” Haros, who lost his mother, Frances, said as he reminded the audience of the al-Qaida attackers.

 “Our constitutional freedoms were attacked, and our nation’s founding on Judeo-Christian values was attacked.
 That’s what ‘some people’ did.
 Got that now?” he said to applause.